is intended for clinicians who may collect specimens to be referred for

 Priorities for testing include:

-Symptomatic high-risk unstable patients whose care would be
+o Patients, especially high-risk unstable patients, whose care would be

 altered by a diagnosis of COVID-19.

 · PRIORITY V